datacontract/datacontract-cli/README.md

 # create a new data contract
 $ datacontract init

-# validate the data contract
+# lint the data contract
-$ datacontract validate
+$ datacontract lint

 # open the data contract in Data Contract Studio
 $ datacontract open